Going to seed doesn't just happen to humans, of course. It's part and parcel of the plant world too.

 Unscrupulous companies are deliberately packing old seed, methinks, knowing we'll blame the garden shop; however, talking to them, you'll soon realise they are at the mercy of their suppliers who are out to make an extra buck.

 This branching broccoli is my favourite; it goes on for months producing little florets of the queen of the anti cancer league.
 This chicken broccoli recipe is a gem and so easy to prepare; really it's a soup.

 Going to seed is part of the cycle of nature and we must take advantage of it; alas it's happening to Bernard Preston too!
-However, patients and family who reach a relatively healthy ninety with all their marbles intact, have inspired me to promote the building of eco friendly homes, take an interest in subjects like growing lettuce, and harvesting and storing the rainwater to provide for them throughout the year.
+However, patients and family who reach a relatively healthy ninety with all their marbles intact, have inspired me to promote the building of eco friendly homes, take an interest in subjects like growing lettuce, and harvesting and storing the rainwater to provide for our home and garden throughout the year.

 We've had the most wonderful winter and early spring lettuce but now alas they are bolting, and the leaves start to turn bitter.

 She who must be obeyed has been busy with seed she collected last year and there are some interesting cross pollinations of red and green lettuce.